 Naphthene is a saturated hydrocarbon compound that forms a ring structure with the molecular formula CnH2n.
 Naphthene group compounds that are commonly found are compounds whose ring structure is composed of 5 or 6 carbon atoms.

-In addition to compounds composed of carbon and hydrogen atoms, non-hydrocarbon compounds such as sulfur, nitrogen, oxygen, vanadium, nickel and sodium are also bound to hydrocarbon chains or rings.
-These elements are generally not desirable in petroleum refining products, so their existence will greatly influence the steps of processing carried out on a petroleum.
+In addition to compounds composed of carbon and hydrogen atoms, non-hydrocarbon compounds such as sulfur, nitrogen, oxygen, vanadium, nickel, and sodium are also bound to hydrocarbon chains or rings.
+These elements are generally not desirable in petroleum refining products, so their existence will greatly influence the steps of the processing carried out on petroleum.

 Sulfur is in the form of hydrogen sulfide (H2S), free sulfur (S), mercaptan (R-SH, with R = alkyl groups), sulfide (RS-R ‘), disulfide (RSS-R’) and tiofen (cyclic sulfide). compounds sulfur are not desirable because:

-- Cause unpleasant odours and corrosive properties in processing products.
+- Cause unpleasant odors and corrosive properties in processing products.